1) Select an image or a shape for Use As Background

 Shows you the size of the selected image and allows you to manually change its size.
 When Aspect is Locked, when one number is changed the other changes also to maintain aspect ratio.

 For many of the numeric entries, the labels double as reset buttons.
-In Images, these include Border Width; Radius; Rotation; Drop-Shadow Blur, X, & Y; Opacity Start and End.
+In Images, these include Border Width; Radius; Rot.; Drop-Shadow Blur, X, & Y; Opacity Start and End.

 !